 Solution#19 specified in clause 6.20 provides a proposal to address open issue#1 by enabling API invoker on a UE to access resources of the other UEs in the group which the UE belongs to.

-For the API invoker on UE to access resource of another UE, the existing mechanism specified in clause 8.31 of 3GPP TS 23.222 [2] is to be supported.
+Solution#X specified in clause 6.Y provides a proposal to address open issue#1 by enabling API invoker on a UE to access resources of the other UEs based on the binding of Resource Owner authorization (to access a Service API for a scope and a purpose) to a list of UEs, not necessarily belonging to a group of UEs.
+The existing mechanism specified in clause 8.31 of 3GPP TS 23.222 [2] is to be supported, extended with the binding of the identification of the UE accessing the resource and the identification of the UE owning the resource.